lykmapipo/common/DOCUMENTATION.md

 #### idOf(data)

-obtain an id or a given object
+Obtain an id or a given object